Class Schedule

 🧒 Course Content

-The PALS Renewal Course covers the most critical components of pediatric resuscitation, including:
+The PALS Update Course covers the most critical components of pediatric resuscitation, including:

 • 1- and 2-rescuer child CPR and AED use